rsalunga29/security-notes/Offensive Security/Methodology & Checklists/Web Testing Methodology.md

 - Validity and expiration time of reset links/codes.
 	- Request 2 reset links and use the older one.
 - If parameter includes email of account to reset password, check for carbon copy by using CRLF injection (i.e `email=victim@email.com%0a%0dcc:hacker@mail.com`).
-#### Change Credentials
-- Check for common vulnerabilities and bypasses, including but not limited to:
-	- Stored XSS or SSTI via reflected values such as name, email, etc.
-	- SQL injection (manual and automated using sqlmap).
-	- Server-Side Includes Injection using various SSI directives.
-	- Test for IDOR or HTTP Parameter Pollution if parameters includes identifiers such as IDs and username.
-- Check for pre-requisites before changing critical details:
-	- Does it require a password or MFA before applying changes?
-	- Does it require to input old password before applying new password?
-- What happens if parameter values are left as empty or null?
 #### Multi-factor Authentication
 - Check for common vulnerabilities and bypasses, including but not limited to:
 	- Guessable codes and race conditions.